Lê Hoàn: Rise to the throne

-Reign

-Foreign relations with Song China and Champa
+War with Song and Champa

 Disturbances in Dai Viet had attracted attention from the Chinese Song Empire in the north.
 The emperor Taizong ordered Hou Renbao advance into Dai Viet territories, although Le Hoan had sent a message to the Song court which was declined.
-In early 981 the Chinese navy under Liu Cheng defeated Le Hoan's military on the Bạch Đằng River, killing 1,000 Viet sailors and seizing 200 junks.
+In early 981, the Chinese navy under Liu Cheng defeated Le Hoan's military on the Bạch Đằng River, killing 1,000 Viet sailors and seizing 200 junks.
 Hou Renbao urged his troops to march forward, but they didn't until Liu Cheng finally arrived and the Song land forces and navy regrouped at Da La village, then returned to Hoa Bo (Chi Lăng).
 Le Hoan pretended to surrender, tricked Hou Renbao to come, and then killed him and massacred his troops.
 The Song army was forced to retreat and their generals were punished with summary execution in Kaifeng for military failures.
-The Sung then sent three envoys in 986, 998, and 990 to Dai Viet, normalizing the relations between the two countries.
+The Song then sent three envoys in 986, 998, and 990 to Dai Viet, normalizing the relations between the two countries.

-The king of Champa, Paramesvaravarman I, previously had attacked Dai Viet in late 979 in the name of restoring Ngô Nhật Khánh, a Vietnamese dissent, but was stopped by a typhoon.
+The king of Champa, Paramesvaravarman I, previously had attacked Dai Viet in late 979 in the name of restoring Ngô Nhật Khánh a Vietnamese former warlord during the Period of the 12 Warlords who had escaped to Champa, but the plan failed when a typhoon destroyed most of the Cham fleet including Khanh who drowned.
 In the next year Le Hoan sent an embassy to Champa, however was detained by the Cham king.
-The Viet king then led an army stormed south, killed Paramesvaravarman in battle and sacked Indrapura.
+The Viet King then led an army stormed south, killed Paramesvaravarman in battle and sacked Indrapura.
 Paramesvaravarman's Prince Jaya Indravarman IV sought refuge in the south.
 In the next year, Lưu Kế Tông, a Vietnamese officer in the Cham army, had seized power in Champa and successfully resisted Le Hoan's attempt to remove him from power.

-In early 995, 100 Viet warships sailed onto Yongzhou (Nanning, Guangxi), sacked the town of Ruhong before leaving.
-In summer, Le Hoan's local officials from To Mau (modern-day Quang Ninh) led a village force of 5,000 men and sailors who invaded China, plundered Luzhou near Yongzhou, but were defeated by Chinese general Yang Wenjie.
-In 1004, Le Hoan sent a mission to China led by one of his sons, Prince Lê Minh Đề.
-Minh Đề was invited for the 1005 Lunar New Year Festival's feast of the Song court along with emissaries of Champa and Arab.
-The Song records treated Dai Viet along with Java, Pagan, and the Arabs as equal sovereign states.
-Outside China and Champa, a Khmer inscription dated 987 records the arrival of Vietnamese merchants in Angkor.